Kongstad/Delphini-1-Satellite-Control-Software/README.md

 List of content.

 <b>SatTracker.html</b> - Contains the finished product in coloured HTML format.
-Recommend it for reading about the project
+Recommend it for reading about the project.
+Download it, don't open it in github window.
 <b>SatTracker.ipynb</b> - The Jupyter notebook file, requires Python2 environment.
 <b>SatTracker.py</b> - The complete script.
 <b>SatTracker_Kongstad.pdf</b> - Contains the Notebook converted version to latex and then PDF.
 I recommend opening the HTML file instead.